Stape

 Analyzing user journey

-Since cookies are deleted in 1 or 7 days, a user who visited your site 7 days ago will be considered a new one.
+Since cookies are deleted in 1 or 7 days, a user who visited your site seven days ago will be considered a new one.
 It will have a massive effect on the customer journey.
 You won’t be able to see the complete picture of what traffic sources affected a customer's purchase decision.

 Personalization